Celtic fight back to draw with Glasgow

 Rangers belatedly started their league campaign with a 7-0 win over Hamilton Academical.

 Scotland striker Jane Ross scored four of the goals.
-Lizzie Arnot, Demi Vance and Zoe Ness were also on target for the Malky Thomson's side at New Douglas Park.
+Lizzie Arnot, Demi Vance and Zoe Ness were also on target for Malky Thomson's side at New Douglas Park.

-Their opening day match with Partick Thistle had been postponed due to positive Covid-19 tests.
+Their opening day match with Partick Thistle had been postponed because of positive Covid-19 tests.

 Rachel Harrison made her 200th appearance for Spartans as they fought back from behind to beat Hearts 3-1 at Ainslie Park.